varld/pretty-file-size/README.md

 # Pretty File Size

-A tiny file-size formatter, with no dependencies.
+A tiny file-size formatter with no external dependencies.

 It's based on the SI definition of file sizes, so `1 kB = 1024 B`